The Relational Origins of Rules in Online Communities: Findings

 \subsubsection{Problems from Growth}

-As communities grew in membership and activity, leaders increasingly had to consider whether the community was able to achieve its goals under the old rule set.
-In particular, as communities grow, content-related issues tend to emerge and occasion leaders to reevaluate and reinforce their communities' goals by making rules \textit{controlling quality and identity}.

-For example, FA1's community goals are stated ``as a place to know information about online and offline trends, communities, fashions, etc.,'', and they had to adapt their rules to maintain the quality of their wiki in light of this goal.
-When an influx of new people created articles not about \emph{trends}, but rather about their own unique personal style, FA1 said they had to ``crack down on personal aesthetics.''
-This crackdown involved implementing a rule that restricted the creation of article pages based on one's own personal style.
-In this rule, FA1 clarified the goal of their community: \begin{quote} ``The main goal is to document and be a reliable resource for people learning about different trends and communities in real life and online; multiple pages for things that don't exist chips at the reliability.'' \end{quote} Reliability is an important feature of many wikis.
-Allowing the creation of articles that aren't grounded in fact might jeopardize the goal of being a reliable source of information.
+Leaders often considered whether the community was able to achieve its goals under its old rule set when their communities grew.
+In particular, content-related issues tended to emerge alongside growth and occasioned leaders to reevaluate and reinforce their communities' goals by making rules \textit{controlling quality and identity}.
+For example, FA1 told us the main goal of their community was ``to document and be a reliable resource for people learning about different trends and communities in real life and online.''
+When an influx of new people created articles not about \emph{trends} but rather about their own unique personal style, FA1 said they had to ``crack down'' on this problem by implementing a rule that restricted the creation of article pages based on one's own personal style because ``multiple pages for things that don't exist chips at the reliability.''
+Reliability is an important feature of many wikis, but allowing the creation of articles that aren't grounded in fact might jeopardize the goal of being a reliable source of information.